rmcd1024/derivmkts/README.md

 This small bit of code computes and plots all call and put Greeks for 500 options.
 This is 16 plots in all.
 It's a great illustration of how powerful R can be.

+### Binomial calculations

+#### binomopt

+By default the binomopt function returns the price of a American call.
+In adddition, with:
+* `putopt=TRUE` it returns the price of an American put.
+*  `returngreeks=TRUE` it returns a subset of the Greeks along with the binomial parameters.
+* `returntrees=TRUE` it returns as a list all of the above plus the full binomial tree ($stree), the probability of reaching each node ($probtree), whether or not the option is exercised at each node (exertree), and the replicating portfolio at each node ($deltatree and $bondtree).

+#### binomplot

+This function plots the binomial tree, providing a visual depiction of the nodes, the probability of reaching each node, and whether exercise occurs at that node.

 ### Galton board or quincunx

 The [Galton board](http://mathworld.wolfram.com/GaltonBoard.html) is a